-Bottled aloe vera gels are very convenient for external applications, but you can also just cut open a leaf from an aloe vera plant and use that!
-It’s why many people choose to grow aloe as a houseplant.
-It’s just as useful as it is nice to look at!
+Bottled aloe vera gels are convenient for external applications, but you can also just cut open a leaf from the actual plant, squeeze the contents out, and use that the same way.
+(Like I said, having an aloe vera plant in your home is just as useful as it is decorative!)

-Here are some of the benefits to using aloe vera externally:
+There are 4 main benefits to using aloe vera externally:

-- Soothe and heal skin conditions like dermatitis, eczema, psoriasis, acne, and cold sores
+- Soothes and heals skin conditions like dermatitis, eczema, psoriasis, acne, and cold sores

-- Reduce signs of skin inflammation like puffy eyes and redness
+- Reduces signs of inflammation like puffy eyes and redness

-- Treat scalp conditions like dryness and dandruff
+- Treats scalp conditions like dryness and dandruff

 Internal Benefits Of Aloe Vera

-In addition to aloe vera gel, many stores also offer aloe vera juice products.
-The process eliminates the solid and fibrous bits to produce a digestible liquid.
-Aloe vera juice contains plenty of beneficial vitamins and minerals, including vitamins A, C, and E, as well as folic acid, iron, calcium, potassium, and more.
+In addition to aloe vera gels, many stores also offer aloe vera juice as an option.
+The solid and fibrous bits of the plant are filtered out during processing, but the remaining digestible juice retains plenty of beneficial vitamins and minerals, like vitamins A, C, and E, folic acid, iron, calcium, and potassium.

-Here are some of the benefits you can get from taking aloe vera internally:
+Here are 5 benefits associated with taking aloe vera internally:

 - Curbs indigestion and heartburn